pcbrendel/pcbrendel.github.io/_posts/2019-11-04-my-insight-project.md

 ```
 After the data was preprocessed and divided into subsequences, I attempted two different clustering techniques: [K-means Clustering](https://towardsdatascience.com/understanding-k-means-clustering-in-machine-learning-6a6e67336aa1) and [Gaussian Mixture Models](https://towardsdatascience.com/gaussian-mixture-models-explained-6986aaf5a95).
 K-means clustering seemed like a logical starting point since it is simple and commonly used in this time series application.
 I also assessed the Gaussian Mixture Models algorithm since it overcomes a key limitation of K-means clustering, which is that clusters must be circular/spherical in shape.

-With either method, I found that the clusters were not distinct based on the elbow method and Silhouette analysis (see example below).
+With either method, I found that the clusters were not distinct based on the elbow method and Silhouette analysis.
 It also appeared that the clusters were not particularly meaningful based on inspection of their descriptive statistics.
+The code and plot below shows that the K-means elbow plot never reaches a clear elbow, indicating that there is no obvious number of distinct clusters.

 ```python
 from sklearn.cluster import KMeans